HEA BLO Rami use case

 The next step was to process the data and then compare the results.

-PIX4Dcloud: Rapid processing and instant sharing, turning the capture into a collaborative, accessible deliverable within minutes.
-PIX4Dmatic: Rami recommends PIX4Dmatic for advanced needs, as it provides full control over the dataset, enabling survey-grade outputs and deeper analysis.
+PIX4Dcloud: Rapid processing and instant sharing.
+PIX4Dcloud turns captures into a collaborative, accessible deliverable within minutes.
+PIX4Dmatic: Rami recommends PIX4Dmatic for this scenario, as it provides advanced editing over the dataset, enabling survey-grade outputs and deeper analysis tools.

 Together, they support a complete workflow from quick insight to high-precision deliverables.